-- pupils' use of ICT is varied but appropriate to their learning in history; - as pupils' ICT capability increases, they are given further opportunities to apply and develop aspects of that capability in history lessons.
+- pupils' use of ICT is varied but appropriate to their learning in geography; - as pupils' ICT capability increases they are given further opportunities to apply and develop aspects of that capability in geography lessons.

-It may be appropriate to use low-level ICT skills to enhance learning in history, but pupils should also be given opportunities to apply higher-order skills.
-This should enable pupils to enhance their learning in history further, as well as to develop their ICT capability.
-Using higher-order ICT skills will increase pupils' motivation by providing new opportunities for learning that could not be done easily in other ways.
+It may be appropriate to use low-level ICT skills to enhance learning in geography, but pupils should also be given opportunities to apply higher-order skills.
+This should enable pupils to enhance their learning in geography further, as well as to develop their ICT capability.
+Using higher-level ICT will also increase pupils' motivation by providing new opportunities for learning that could not be achieved easily in other ways.

-Awareness of the capabilities of pupils competent in ICT will enable teachers to plan lessons that use and apply ICT to help challenge and motivate pupils of all attainment levels.
+Awareness of pupils' capability in ICT will enable teachers to plan lessons that use and apply ICT in ways that help challenge and motivate pupils of all attainment levels.
 It is expected that:

-- Year 6 ICT capability will support Year 7 work in history; - Year 7 ICT capability will support later Year 7 and Year 8 work in history; - Year 8 ICT capability will support later Year 8 and Year 9 work in history; - Year 9 ICT capability will support both later Year 9 work in history and GCSE work.
+- Year 6 ICT capability will support Year 7 work in geography; - Year 7 ICT capability will support later Year 7 and Year 8 work in geography; - Year 8 ICT capability will support later Year 8 and Year 9 work in geography; - Year 9 ICT capability will support both later Year 9 work in geography and GCSE work.